electron/electron/docs/tutorial/updates.md

 server-communication aspect of the process by loading your update from a local directory.
 [Here's an example of how this could work](https://github.com/electron/electron/issues/5020#issuecomment-477636990).

+A easiest way if you need authentification is using a `?token=""` argument in your url and manage the authentification before `autoUpdater.checkForUpdates()`.
+A way of implementing this is using [Nuts as a middelware](https://nuts.gitbook.com/module.html) and implementing your own middelware for authentification on top of it.
 :::

 [vercel]: https://vercel.com